Installation

 🔧 Easier setup - Automatic detection of configuration parameters for faster integration.

-📱 An example app - to showcase all Universal sign in features
+📱 An example app - to showcase all features on native and web

-Available on the public npm registry, this version:
+Available on the public npm registry under MIT license, this version:

-- Uses functional, but deprecated legacy Android Google Sign-In.
+- Uses the functional, but deprecated legacy Android Google Sign-In which will be removed from the Google Play Services Auth SDK (

 - Contains none of the extra features listed above.